Ask most Christian ministers what forgiveness is, and you won’t get much of an answer.

 Early in his book, Dr. Augsburger says, “A major paradigmatic shift occurred two thousand years ago in the philosophical breakthrough that allowed persons to disavow their past and alter their future through ‘forgiveness'” (page 9).

 I disagree.
-Forgiveness is not about disavowing the past, nor about reversing a moral judgement (Augsburger, page 11).
+Forgiveness is not about disavowing the past, nor about reversing a moral judgment (Augsburger, page 11).
 Nor is it (as one of my classmates said, though he ought to know better, considering his interest in restorative justice) a state of “just not thinking about the harm at all.”

 Forgiveness is an act of great moral courage that requires the person who’s doing the forgiving to dredge up from within their own soul all the divine love they’re capable of.

 Forgiveness is not for the faint of heart.